 This brings us on to the price.
 With the same EF-M 15-45mm f/3.5-6.3 IS STM retracting kit lens as the EOS M5, the EOS M50 matches, and in some respects beats, the specifications of that camera, but for around two-thirds of the price.
 So, if you needed an EOS M camera with a viewfinder and you found the EOS M5 too pricey, this is the camera for you.

-However, with regard to physical specs, the M50 definitely cuts a few corners.
+However, about physical specs, the M50 cuts a few corners.
 It’s simplified external has just a one control dial, whereas the EOS M5 provides twin control dials and an EV payment dial.
 If you can live with that, though, you’re laughing all the way to the bank, because the EOS M50 gives you a lot more for your money.

 This may well be the EOS M-series camera where Canon has finally got the balance right.